 Examples of LFSs for patients:

-- A pediatric walker or rollator simulates walking independently and helps strengthen kids’ leg muscles.
+- A pediatric nurse may use a walker or rollator to simulate walking independently and helps strengthen kids’ leg muscles.

 - Patients can use multisensory devices to simulate the use of the five senses.

 - Hand therapy devices assist patients as they practice small movements and also develop range of motion.

 HFSs for patients are used later in treatment after patients have more functionality in the location of impairment or have improved cognition.
 The purpose of HFSs for patients is to get them in the habit of entering or returning to life with a considerable decrease in assistance from healthcare providers, caretakers, or family members.
 An example of an HFS is a driving simulation device.
 These devices are for patients who are close to being able to drive a vehicle but need practice so as not to injure themselves or others.